Skip to main content

 Track and manage possible BE flares:

 Track when your BE symptoms get worse, how the changes make you feel, and what seems to trigger them.
-BE flares are associated with lung damage and may make your BE worse over time.
+BE flares can be associated with lung damage and may make your BE worse over time.
 Letting your doctor know how often you think BE flares are happening is important, so you both can discuss what to do about them as well as ways to reduce them in the future.

 Get the BE Symptom Snapshot toolRight arrow icon